beidemariam123/ETS0216-15/README.md

 title = "welcome to the python tutorial" formatted_title = title.upper()
-print(formatted_title)  # Output: "WELCOME TO THE PYTHON TUTORIAL"
+print(formatted_title)  # Output: "WELCOME TO THE PYTHON TUTORIAL" Certainly!
+Here are three string methods in Python, along with their explanations and examples:

+▎1. str.strip()

+The str.strip() method removes any leading and trailing whitespace characters from a string.

+Syntax:

+str.strip()

+Returns:

+• A new string with leading and trailing whitespace removed.

+Example:

+original_string = "   Hello, World!   "
+stripped_string = original_string.strip()
+print(stripped_string)  # Output: "Hello, World!"

+---

+▎2. str.replace()

+The str.replace(old, new) method returns a new string where all occurrences of the substring old are replaced with the substring new.

+Syntax:

+str.replace(old, new)

+Returns:

+• A new string with all occurrences of old replaced by new.

+Example:

+original_string = "Hello, World!"
+replaced_string = original_string.replace("World", "Python")
+print(replaced_string)  # Output: "Hello, Python!"

+---

+▎3. str.split()

+The str.split(sep=None) method splits a string into a list of substrings based on a specified separator (delimiter).
+If no separator is specified, it splits on any whitespace.

+Syntax:

+str.split(sep=None)

+Returns:

+• A list of substrings.

+Example:

+original_string = "Hello, World!
+Welcome to Python." split_string = original_string.split(" ")
+print(split_string)  # Output: ['Hello,', 'World!', 'Welcome', 'to', 'Python.']

+These three methods (strip, replace, and split) provide essential functionality for manipulating and processing strings in Python.

 ▎Text Data Processing